How much will you really spend on practice management software?

 As you research the many options out there, keep detailed notes on all of these costs.
 You’ll likely find that most cloud-based providers are less expensive than their on-premise counterparts in that they don’t require costly hardware or regular updates.
 But it’s important to keep in mind that all cloud solutions aren’t created equal and integrations, limited migration services and poorly designed interfaces can wind up costing your firm a lot more than you think.

 At Zola Suite, we know that firms excel with the right tools, the right processes and the right people.
-We’ve developed an end-to-end cloud-based practice management solution that doesn’t rely on third-party integrations or require on-premise servers.
+We’ve developed an end-to-end cloud-based legal practice management software that doesn’t rely on third-party integrations or require on-premise servers.
 We’re committed to helping firms streamline workflow, foster collaboration and increase profitability with the power of one solution, one team committed to your success and one monthly bill.
 Check out our features, schedule a demo and ask your account executive the above questions — we guarantee you will like what you see, hear and, most importantly, experience working with the Zola team.